d-morrison/IntroStatActivities/_book/12-A18-paired-theory.md

 ### Terminology review

-In this week's activity, we will analyze paired quantitative data using simulation-based methods.
+In today's activity, we will analyze paired quantitative data using theory-based methods.
 Some terms covered in this activity are:

 * Paired data